Developer: Sculptured Software Publisher: Jaleco Released: 1991 Genre: Action

 The goal of every level is to find the key that unlocks the exit, a task that sounds simple but is anything but.
 Metal Mech probably has the largest maps in any NES game; they are gigantic.
 A single level in Metal Mech would be two or three in other titles.
 There is a great deal of variety too.
 The initial streets of the city are the most straightforward but from there the game’s scale increases.
 The towers are two giant apartment complexes that allow you to explore each floor.
 The sewers personally confused me with its layout.
 Even at its conclusion the game switches.
 The final level is all Tony as you don a jet pack and explore the Alien Queen’s Mothership.

 The game’s size is impressive but it also works against it.
 The key to the exit can be literally anywhere.
 There are no hints or guidance either.
 You will have to shoot every part of the environment to find it which quickly becomes tedious.
 Considering the size of the levels it is disheartening to find the exit before the key and realize you will have to back track.
-That isn’t an easy task either as it can be near impossible if you missed it beforehand.
+That is not an easy task either as it can be near impossible if you missed it beforehand.
 I would even say if you make it that far you might even consider turning the game off.

-The clunky tank controls don’t help either.
+The clunky tank controls do not help either.
 In fact the entire game feels clumsily designed.
 Controlling the mech is downright frustrating but that is mostly due to the level design.
 A large object like the mech was not designed for small spaces, of which you find many.
 The second level alone is aggravating as you search the tight floors of two massive towers, all the while taking many unavoidable hits.
 Most of the enemies you will face are small and hard to hit and even worse, actively run away and respawn.
-There is a reason the tank can take an obscene amount of damage; you can’t avoid it in most cases.
+There is a reason the tank can take an obscene amount of damage; you cannot avoid it in most cases.
 It is very easy to end up missing the key with no way back at which point you need to die.
 That should not be possible yet it is.
 But there is more.

 Tony and his mech have separate life bars and unlike Blaster Master your tank can be destroyed.
 That means trying to finish the level as Tony which, I won’t say is impossible, but it is not likely.
 He cannot withstand gunfire as well as the tank and can be torn to shreds in seconds.
 This will either send you back to a checkpoint or the beginning of the level depending on your progress.
 It is even possible to end up in situations where it is impossible to reenter the Mech.
 These kinds of oversights are huge and affect the game tremendously.
 It is tedious as is, running into scenarios like this make it easy to drop the game.